StaffanMelin/dstudio/docs/dstudio-doc.md

 Remember that the mixer handles 16 channels by default.
 If you create more drones you also have to increase the number of mixer channels in dstudio.h.
 I have successfully created 100 drones running at the same time (the number must fit in 8 bits).

 ![Example2](assets/example2.png "Example 2")

+If you want more than 255 drones in a mixer, create sub-mixers and attach them to the main mixer.

 Uses direct setup of synthesizers -- not DSettings.